martian-lang/martian-docs/content/inspecting-pipelines/index.md

 The start of the `_log` contains information on how `mrp` was started, including command-line options used, relevant environment variables, and job manager settings.
-The balance of the log largely comprises notifications of stage progess.
+The balance of the log largely comprises notifications of stage progress.
 One can use this logging to monitor the progress of the `mrp` through the pipeline's graph.

 Here is an example of the top of a log: